-Juan Mata’s journey at Manchester United has made it easy to forget just how good he was in a Chelsea shirt.
+Juan Mata has been at Manchester United for so long now that you could be forgiven for forgetting just how good he was in a Chelsea shirt.

 It’s easy to look at Mata as little more than an old family pet, the dog you cherished since it was a puppy and which you keep around for the smile it puts on everyone’s face.

 There’s nothing wrong with that, of course.
-In these desperate times, we all need a friendly constant, but with each passing year as part of the furniture at Old Trafford his past as a cold-blooded killer at Chelsea moves that bit further away.
+In these desperate times, we all need a friendly constant, but with each passing year as part of the furniture at Old Trafford, Mata’s past as a cold-blooded killer at Chelsea moves that bit further away.

 When you consider how tumultuous things were at Chelsea at various points in Mata’s spell there, his ability to get any sort of momentum going is nothing short of a miracle.

-His three-and-a-half years saw four men in charge at Stamford Bridge – André Villas-Boas, Roberto di Matteo, Rafa Benitez and José Mourinho – and yet he survived a bloated squad to win back-to-back Player of the Year awards.
+His three-and-a-half years saw four men in charge at Stamford Bridge – Andre Villas-Boas, Roberto Di Matteo, Rafa Benitez and Jose Mourinho – but he survived a bloated squad to win back-to-back Player of the Year awards.

-Part of this was due to consistency, but that’s not to say there weren’t a couple of stand-out displays where he showed a level of ruthlessness which hearkens back to a time when a creative Spanish player was an exotic luxury in the Premier League.
+Part of this was due to consistency, but he also reached some incredible highs – at a time when a creative Spanish player was still an exotic luxury in the Premier League.

-Manchester United was one, ironically, with a volleyed blast and a curling free-kick among the highlights of his displays against the Red Devils, but there was even more variety in how he put the Canaries to the sword.
+There’s an argument to say United signed Mata simply to prevent him from playing against them, with a volleyed blast and a curling free-kick among the highlights of his displays against the Red Devils, but poor old Norwich suffered even more at the hands of the little maestro.

-There was a Boxing Day belter to win at Carrow Road, not to mention the stoppage time strike just days after signing for Chelsea from Valencia, but Mata’s most devastating contribution came in a different game against the East Anglian team.
+There was a Boxing Day belter to win at Carrow Road, not to mention the stoppage time strike just days after signing from Valencia, but the moment which best sums up Mata at Chelsea came in a different game against the East Anglian team.

 Mata’s name translates [very] loosely as Johnny Kills, and there was something almost matter-of-fact about how he laid on Eden Hazard’s goal, very much in keeping with the noiresque alias.

-Indeed, watching goals like this, towards the end of Di Matteo’s reign, serve to let our imaginations run free while considering what more seasons of Mata and Hazard in tandem might have provided, and reminding us of how badly the Italian manager screwed things up in his Champions League defence.
+Indeed, watching goals like this from towards the end of Di Matteo’s reign serve to let our imaginations run free while considering what more seasons of Mata and Hazard in tandem might have provided.

 In finding the one patch of space to feed his team-mate, his actions are akin to stealing a stranger’s wallet while reasoning with them to explain why such a thing would be impossible.
 Essentially, he’s flushing Norwich’s head down its own toilet after being invited into the house without even knocking.